lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * COND6: (SIZE_BODY + SIZE_EDHOC_M3) > LIMIT

-In particular, consistently with {{sec-block-wise-pre-req}}, the SIZE_BLOCK used has to be such that the following condition also holds:
+In particular, consistent with {{sec-block-wise-pre-req}}, the SIZE_BLOCK used has to be such that the following condition also holds:

 * COND7: (SIZE_BLOCK + SIZE_EDHOC_M3) <= LIMIT